FTarfasse/quick-perf-wiki/SQL-annotations.md

 _Global annotations_ apply on each test.

-Let's suppose that you want that you want to add QuickPerf in ab application with automatic tests.
+Let's suppose that you just add QuickPerf to an application having automatic tests.
+With global annotations, you can quickly apply some performance checks on the existing tests in order to detect some classical performance bottlenecks.

-By applying some SQL global annotations you may quickly detect some performance properties that can be improved.
+To apply the global annotations, the test classes have to be annotated with @QuickPerfJUnitRunner or @QuickPerfSpringRunner with JUnit 4 and @QuickPerfTest with JUnit 5.
+With TestNG, you don't have to add a QuickPerf annotation on the test class.

-To do this, you have to create a class implementing _SpecifiableGlobalAnnotations_ interface. ***The class implementing _SpecifiableGlobalAnnotations_ has to be in _org.quickperf_ package***.
+Global annotations can be configured by creating a class implementing _SpecifiableGlobalAnnotations_. ***This class has to be in _org.quickperf_ package***.

-A _SqlAnnotationBuilder_ class is available to easily implement _specifyAnnotationsAppliedOnEachTest()_ method.
+A _SqlAnnotationBuilder_ class is available to easily configure SQL global annotations.

 ```java
 package org.quickperf;